Across the Bay — Warriors 123, Jazz 114: Curry’s third-quarter eruption resets the night

 Curry described it like a veteran solving a puzzle in real time: “got some clean looks and then understood what they were trying to do defensively… take advantage of switches.”
 With Draymond Green out early (12:04 before an ejection), Curry said the adjustment was direct: “I just ran a lot of pick and roll.
 Kept it pretty simple… predictable offense… less chaos… necessary adjustment with him out.”

-Curry also tied the swing to defense — and the math of momentum.
+Curry also tied the swing to defense and the math of momentum.
 “We played great defense for most of that quarter,” he said, which opened “transition opportunities… beat the defense where they get set up.”
-The result was the decisive stretch: Golden State outscored Utah 42–31 in the third, grabbed the game by the collar, and carried the edge into a fourth quarter they won by holding Utah to 18.
+The result was the decisive stretch: Golden State outscored Utah 42–31 in the third, grabbed the game by the collar, and carried the edge into a fourth quarter they won in defensive grit, holding Utah to 18.

 Kerr didn’t pretend it was a masterclass of playcalling: “It wasn’t me… it wasn’t like play calls or anything.
 It was just Steph.”